WallyS02/The-Plug/aws/architecture/README.md

 Secrets Manager will manage secrets for backend application and RDS database.\
 KMS will manage any needed keys for Secrets Manager and used services \(mainly AWS-managed keys\).
 ### ACM
-ACM will manage free, public certificate for CloudFront.
+ACM will manage free, public certificates for CloudFront and ALB.
 ### Route Tables
 Route Tables are divided on Public and Private where both handle local network traffic and also public table routes to Internet Gateway and private table routes to NAT Gateway.
 ### Internet Gateway